10:00 AM | Newman Flanagan Center

 Emphasis upon the nature of standardized tests and the construction of classroom evaluative devices; introduction of elementary statistics; test interpretation; discussion of current trends and needs in evaluation.
 Read more »

-Observation and participation in teaching and other professional activities related to the work of the secondary school teacher; planning periods and conferences with the supervising teacher and the college supervisor(s) of student teaching.
-Prerequisite: Acceptance into the Teacher Preparation Program and completion of the professional methods course Read more »
+Observation and participation in teaching art, vocal music or physical education in both elementary and secondary schools.
+Prerequisite: Acceptance into the Teacher Preparation Program and completion of the professional methods courses Read more »

 EDUC 423 - Content Area Literacy